MMquant/bfx-cpp-api/README.md

         cout << bfxAPI.getCurlStatusCode() << endl;
     }

-See self-explanatory `example.cpp` for general usage and more requests.
+See self-explanatory `src/example.cpp` for general usage and more requests.

 ### Dependencies